gammapy/gammapy/docs/estimators/lightcurve.rst

 Lightcurve
 ==========

-Gammapy uses a simple container for light curves: the `~gammapy.time.LightCurve` class.
+Gammapy uses a simple container for light curves: the `~gammapy.estimators.LightCurve` class.
 It stores the light curve in the form of a `~astropy.table.Table` and provides a few convenience methods, to create time objects and plots.